ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/index.md

   reviews puts a C ceiling on your grade (if you miss one you can still earn an A).

-**Engagement** – Most lectures will come with a 1-2 page handout with fillable questions/follow-along work in class.
-You can submit the handout any time up until the start of the next lecture.
-Attendance/participation in lecture sessions will also be taken as a measure of engagement.
-There may be other opportunities for engagement credit, like attending discussion section, office hours, or seminars related to programming languages and compilers.

 The standards for grade levels are below.
 You must achieve the thresholds for *all* course elements to earn that letter grade.